The 10 Do’s and Don’ts of a Healthy Relationship (and Why Most People Struggle)

 6. Maintain your identity

-You cannot because you want to please your partner, you will do away with your old friends, habits, or lifestyle.
+You cannot because you want to please your partner, do away with your old friends, habits, or lifestyle.
 Never lose yourself in a relationship.
 Ensure you keep your old and new good friends, keep your goals alive, and, more especially, maintain your individuality.

 7. Know your values and boundaries